-It has been suggested that up to 80% of the US population suffers from Back Pain, whether it is excruciating put you on the ground pain or just a slight tweak we felt when getting out of bed this morning, all of us have at least experienced some discomfort coming from our backs.
+It has been suggested that up to 80% of the US population suffers from Back Pain, whether it is excruciating pain that puts you on the ground, or just a slight tweak you feel when getting out of bed this morning, all of us have at least experienced some discomfort coming from our backs.

 Today we are looking at 5 Common Causes of Back Pain and how you can begin to remedy the problem.